AR-VLA: True Autoregressive Action Expert for Vision-Language-Action Models: Conclusion and Discussion

 We introduced a design of Autoregressive Action Expert, facilitating a structural shift from the prevailing paradigm of reactive, snapshot-based control to continuous streaming sequences.
 By equipping the policy with a persistent causal history of its own, our approach resolves the temporal inconsistencies inherent in current VLA architectures and ensures action generation remains consistent across both spatial and temporal dimensions.
 Empirically, we demonstrate that this autoregressive structure yields significantly smoother trajectories and reduced execution latency compared to reactive baselines, with particular robustness in long-horizon tasks where maintaining historical context is critical.
 Beyond immediate performance gains, our architecture offers a scalable framework for embodied learning by structurally decoupling the syntax of motion from semantic perception.
 This allows for the independent pretraining of kinematic dynamics and the asynchronous integration of perception and control.

-Future work will focus on scaling the Action Expert to diverse multi-robot datasets and exploring its capacity for handling more complex, non-Markovian dynamics in open-world environments.
+However, transitioning to this autoregressive, cache-based paradigm introduces new challenges.
+First, novel sequences of individually familiar states within the KV-cache can compound, pushing the policy into out-of-distribution (OOD) failures.
+Second, similar to flow-matching experts, direct AR action gradients degrade the VLM's pretrained semantic priors, necessitating a ``knowledge insulation'' \cite{intelligence$p_05$VisionLanguageActionModel2025a} training strategy.
+Finally, while proprioceptive history is fully cached, visual processing remains restricted to standard snapshots.
+We detail these limitations and future directions in Appendix.